 “Co-creating with God”: The Bible does not say that we are to partner with God.
 That is a man-made egocentric viewpoint.
 God does not “need” us – We need God.
 We are to follow his will, which is clearly outlined in the Bible.

-Crystal Healing: while the Bible does discuss crystals, this practice of viewing crystals as having “special healing powers” is idolatry.
-The Bible forbids worshipping the creation; we are only to worship the Creator.
+Crystal Idolatry: while the Bible does discuss crystals, this practice of viewing crystals as having “special healing powers” is idolatry.
+Anything we view as having more power than God is an idol.
+Anything we focus upon more than God, is an idol.
+The Bible forbids idolatry and worshipping the creation; we are only to worship the Creator.

-Essential Oils Healing: while the Bible does discuss olive oil and hyssop, this new practice of viewing essential oils as having “special healing powers” is idolatry.
+Essential Oils Idolatry: While the Bible does discuss olive oil and hyssop, this new practice of viewing essential oils as having “special healing powers” is idolatry.
 The Bible forbids worshipping the creation; we are only to worship the Creator.
+There is nothing inherently “wrong” with oil.
+The serious problem is when we make oil an idol by viewing it above God.

 Praying to angels: nowhere in the Bible does anybody call upon an angel.
 No one is praying to the angels.
 No one prays to Archangel Michael in the Bible.
 Paul says that we should not worship angels (Colossians 2:18) and that Satan masquerades as an angel of light 2 Corinthians 11:14).
 When the apostle John bowed before an angel, the angel told him to stop bowing (Revelation 22:8).